 Cubot have released more than a few new smartphones over the last 6 months and that’s why we’ve created this ‘Top 5 – Cubot Guide‘.
 To help you decide if there’s a Cubot phone out there with your name on it.

-Nobody wants to purchase a new smartphone only to find out it’s already a year old.
+Nobody wants to buy a new smartphone only to find out it’s already a year old.
 Or worse, it’s slow, it’s poorly built and quite frankly a piece of crap.

-Since you’ve found this page, then you’re most likely looking to grab yourself a Smartphone bargain.
-You’re also probably a savvy mobile consumer who wants to reap the benefits of going for a lesser-known mobile brand.
+Since you’ve found this page, I know that you’re looking to grab yourself a new smartphone.
+And I know that you’re a savvy buyer who wants to reap the benefits of smaller mobile maker like Cubot.

 But can we trust the smaller mobile brands?